manykarim/robotframework-doctestlibrary/README.md

 You can also use the [docker images](https://github.com/manykarim/robotframework-doctestlibrary/packages) or create your own Docker Image
 `docker build -t robotframework-doctest .`
-Afterwards you can e.g. start the container and run the povided examples like this:
+Afterwards you can, e.g., start the container and run the povided examples like this:
 * Windows
   * `docker run -t -v "%cd%":/opt/test -w /opt/test robotframework-doctest robot atest/Compare.robot`
 * Linux